 See their website for details on pricing here.

 TravelMaster will run services from over 23 locations across Ireland direct to the Festival’s own on-site coach parking on the grounds of Stradbally.
 Their website will have further detail.

 ConcertBus.ie will serve two routes with nine pick up points en route to Electric Picnic.
 Details are available on their website here.

 Kelly Travel will provide weekend trips and day trips to and from the Picnic from Limerick (via Nenagh and Roscrea), from Cork (via Mitchelstown and Cahir) and from Tipperary (via Cashel).
 Book online, by calling 061 384422 or by email.

 Bus Éireann will be running frequent services from Dublin to Stradbally on Friday, Saturday and Sunday, with return buses on Saturday, Sunday and Monday.
-Full details are here, or by phone on 1850 836 611, 8:30am to 6pm daily.
+The Electric Picnic timetable can be found here, or by phone on 1850 836 611, 8:30am to 6pm daily.

 Portlaoise is the closest station to the festival, and a shuttle bus will run between there and the site, operated by Martleys.
 It costs €5 each way and no booking is required.
+The shuttle bus will run on the hour and half hour.
 To check train times and scheduled rail works, visit the Irish Rail website.